hylkevds/FROST-Server.Plugin.SecurityTest/README.md

 - admin

 The `Users` entity type is visible to all users, but normal users can only see their own User entry.
-Only admin users can see all users.
+Only global-admin users and project-admin users can see all users.
 Password are not visible to anyone, not even to admin users.

 Users can change their own password.